jessy-ledu/jessy-ledu.github.io/_projects/(4) machine-learning-rna-prediction_embedded.md

 It showcases the application of **machine learning**, **deep learning**, and **feature engineering** to real biological data for scientific and bioengineering purposes.

-### What I Built

-- **Scikit-learn baseline model** for interpretable performance benchmarking
-- **Custom Transformer architecture (TensorFlow/Keras)** capturing long-range nucleotide dependencies
-- **In-silico structural feature integration** to enrich predictive signal

-Together, these components form a complete and technically rigorous modeling pipeline.

 ### The Data

 Training data comes from the Ribonanza competition and includes:

-- RNA sequences
+- RNA sequences (train and test datasets)
-- Experimental chemical reactivity profiles
+- Experimental chemical reactivity profiles (known only for the train dataset)
-- Supplemental in-silico structural predictions
+- Supplemental in-silico structural predictions (useful for feature engineering)

-These measurements reflect the multiple 2D structures an RNA molecule can form, making them ideal for ML-based prediction.
+These reactivity profile measurements help guide predictions of RNA secondary structure.
+However, obtaining them experimentally is costly and time-consuming.
+Accurate in silico prediction of reactivity represents a major advance, enabling faster access to RNA 2D structures, improving our understanding of their biological properties, and accelerating the development of new RNA-based applications.

 ### Goals of the Project

 - Predict RNA 2D structural reactivity from sequence
 - Compare traditional ML models with advanced deep-learning architectures
 - Demonstrate the impact of **feature engineering** and **attention mechanisms**
-- Provide a clean, reproducible notebook for portfolio or Kaggle publication
+- Provide a complete, reproducible pipeline for per-base RNA 2D reactivity prediction

+### What Was Built

+- **Exploratory Data Analysis (EDA):** characterization of dataset properties and distributions of key variables
+- **2D structure modeling:** integration of reactivity information to guide RNA folding from sequence
+- **Scikit-learn baseline model:** simple, interpretable benchmark for initial predictive performance
+- **Custom Transformer architecture (TensorFlow/Keras):** capturing long-range nucleotide interactions for improved accuracy
+- **In silico structural feature integration:** incorporation of base-pair probabilities to strengthen the predictive signal

+Together, these components form a complete and technically rigorous modeling pipeline.

 ---

-This notebook presents a complete workflow—from preprocessing to modeling and evaluation—highlighting both **ML engineering** and **biological insight**.
+This project presents a complete workflow—from preprocessing to modeling and evaluation—highlighting both **ML engineering** and **biological insight**.

 > **Note:**
-> This is an exploratory portfolio project.
-> While the models perform well for the competition context, this work is not intended as peer-reviewed scientific research.
+> This document is intended for demonstration and analysis as a portfolio project.
+The work is not presented as peer-reviewed scientific research.

 ---